czenizo/hello-world/README.md

 # hello-world
 Just Another repository
-Justo to see how works this thing and learn to do i faster
+Just to see how works this thing and learn to do it faster